Marcia Hultman

 Skin services only, as established in SDCL 36-15-2.2

-- Pass all required examinations: NIC national written theory and NIC written practical.
+• Pass all required examinations: NIC national written theory and South Dakota Laws and Rules.
 All reciprocity and out-of-state student applicants will also need to pass the South Dakota Cosmetology State Laws and Rules exam.

 You may also find Esthetics handout (Adobe PDF format) helpful.